zompi2/DataAssetsThumbnailsSampleProject/README.md

 You can also refresh multiple thumbnails by right-click on a directory and select `Refresh Thumbnails`.

 ![image](https://github.com/user-attachments/assets/68c3146b-8682-4945-81d8-6391142f6ab4) ![refrall](https://github.com/user-attachments/assets/793f7df5-aeea-4593-8234-5340f6c329ab)

+## What is inside the sample project?

+Sample project contains the c++ and BP definitions of various DataAssets that shows the implementation of DataAssetThumbnails.
+* `Source/DATSample/DACPPDefinitions` - c++ DataAsset definitions with thumbnail properties as SlateBrush, Material, Texture, Struct, Soft Material and Soft Texture.
+* `Source/DATSample/GameDADefinitions` - c++ DataAsset definitions of game-like data assets - Boot, Shield, Spell, all heving Texture as a thumbnail property.
+* `Content/IconTextures` - textures and materials used for the demo
+* `Content/GameAssets` - DataAssets based on `GameDADDefinitions`.
+They also have the DataAsset color and default icon setup in config.
+* `Content/VariousDataAssets/BP/Definitions` - BP DataAsset definitions with thumbnail properties as SlateBrush, Material, Texture, Struct, Soft Material and Soft Texture.
+* `Content/VariousDataAssets/BP/Assets` - DataAssets based on the `.../BP/Definitions`
+* `Content/VariousDataAssets/CPP` - DataAssets based on the `DACPPDefinitions`

 ## How can I get support?